 The right to free expression is the same online as it is offline.
-The comprehensive body of legal principles that enshrine free expression, freedom of the press, and related liberties extends to the digital realm.82
+The comprehensive body of legal principles that enshrine free expression, freedom of the press, and related liberties extends to the digital realm.

 This includes the right to freedom of opinion and expression as enshrined in Article 19 of the Universal Declaration of Human Rights (UDHR) as well as in Article 19 of the International Covenant on Civil and Political Rights (ICCPR).
 Article 19 of the UDHR is widely acknowledged to constitute customary international law.
 China is a signatory to-although it has not ratified-the ICCPR.
-As a signatory, China is obligated to "refrain from acts which would defeat the object and purpose" of the treaty.83
+As a signatory, China is obligated to "refrain from acts which would defeat the object and purpose" of the treaty.

-Freedom of expression may be subject to certain restrictions under international law, but these are strictly limited: restrictions must be provided for by law and must be both proportional and strictly necessary.84 As the Human Rights Committee has explained, restrictions on freedom of expression "may never be invoked as a justification for the muzzling of any advocacy of multi-party democracy, democratic tenets and human rights."85 emphasized that freedom of the press protections also extend to the digital sphere.
-The Human Rights Committee has noted that freedom of the press extends to "bloggers and others who engage in forms of self-publication in print, on the internet, or elsewhere."88 It has further acknowledged the increasing importance of online media, urging parties to the ICCPR "to take all necessary steps to foster the independence of these new media and to ensure access of individuals thereto."89
+Freedom of expression may be subject to certain restrictions under international law, but these are strictly limited: restrictions must be provided for by law and must be both proportional and strictly necessary.
+As the Human Rights Committee has explained, restrictions on freedom of expression "may never be invoked as a justification for the muzzling of any advocacy of multi-party democracy, democratic tenets and human rights."

-Numerous international bodies have emphasized the inalienable link between free expression and digital rights.86 The United Nations Human Rights Council, in fact, has repeatedly affirmed that freedom of expression "in particular" is one of the rights that remains undiminished by entry into the digital realm.87
+Numerous international bodies have emphasized the inalienable link between free expression and digital rights.
+The United Nations Human Rights Council, in fact, has repeatedly affirmed that freedom of expression "in particular" is one of the rights that remains undiminished by entry into the digital realm.